All Conditions & Treatments

 How do you know if you need surgery for a torn meniscus?

 Meniscus injuries occur on a broad spectrum, and not all meniscus tears require surgery.
 The need for meniscus surgery depends on a lot of factors, including the location, size, and mechanism of injury (for example, traumatic versus degenerative) for each tear.
-Certain patient factors may also influence the need for surgery, including the age of the patient, the type of sports or physical activity performed by the patient, the amount of pain created by the tear, and the presence of mechanical symptoms (such as clicking, catching, buckling, or locking of the knee).
+Certain patient factors may also influence the need for surgery, including the age of the patient, the type of sports or physical activity performed by the patient, the amount of knee pain created by the tear, and the presence of mechanical symptoms (such as clicking, catching, buckling, or locking of the knee).
 Large, traumatic tears that create clicking, catching, or locking are the most likely to benefit from surgery.

 Diagram of the two knee menisci and of a meniscal tear.